 My PhD work at the University of Pittsburgh’s chemical and petroleum engineering program can be divided into two computational areas that address both influenza A virus and SARS-CoV-2 infection: antiviral drug target identification using network biology and dynamic modeling of the immune response to viral infection.
 This work at both the cellular and systems level aimed to better understand the mechanisms driving observed immunoregulatory behavior to improve drug development.

 As a queer, disabled woman in STEM, I am passionate about the advancement of underrepresented populations in STEM.
 I have had the opportunity to perform diversity and equity work in academia with Future of Research, the TAE Consortium, and the Howard Hughes Medical Institute as a Gilliam Fellow.
 I am also an active advocate in the disability community for equitable access to education and technology.
-In my free time, I enjoy painting, union organizing with my fellow grad workers, and spending time with my cat, Poppy.
+In my free time, I enjoy painting and spending time with my cat, Poppy.

 MCMC parameter fitting methods for ODE models of the immune response to viral infection

 Virus-host protein networks to identify disease host factors and drug opportunities

 Advocacy for underrepresented populations in academia, particularly the disabled